Fort Wayne Kekiongas: Half a season

 The community raised funds and erected a grandstand at Kekionga Base Ball Grounds, located on the former Union Army training grounds, Camp Allen.
-The grandstand was called The Grand Dutchess because of its lavish construction.
+The grandstand was called "The Grand Dutchess" because of its lavish construction.
 (The publication Batter Up refers to the grandstand as the Grand Dutchess, not the Old Dutchess.
 It is also called the Grand Dutchess in Twentieth Century History of Fort Wayne, by John Ankenbruck and in an article in the Fort Wayne Daily Sentinel, November 6, 1871.)
+Some sources give "Grand Duchess" as the name of the ballfield itself, but contemporary records contradict this.The Grand Duchess burned to the ground on November 5, 1871.
+By the time the fire department arrived, the fire had too great a start to salvage the grandstand.

 Paid attendance was poor, and players were poorly paid, or not at all.
 A number of homesick players from Baltimore returned home.
 By mid-season, the team had fallen apart, and the last game was played on August 29, giving the Kekiongas 7 wins for the year.
 The team was managed by Bill Lennon for the first 14 games, then Harry Deane for the final five.
+The Grand Duchess burned to the ground on November 5, 1871.

 Leading the offense for the Kekiongas was first-baseman James H. "Jim" Foran, who hit .348.
 Only 23 at the time, he had previously played third-base for the Philadelphia Athletics.
 He never again played professional baseball, and died at the age of 80 in Los Angeles.

-The Grand Dutchess burned down on November 5, 1871.
-By the time the fire department arrived, the fire had too great a start to salvage the grandstand.

 Bobby Mathews won 6 and lost 11 games for the Kekiongas, but it probably was not his fault.
 He played five years in each of three different major leagues, and is the only player ever to win over 50 games in each of the major leagues.
 That's an even greater accomplishment considering that he played outfield on days he wasn't pitching.
 Bobby Mathews won 42 games in 1874 for the New York Mutuals (National League).